JavierArdiles/JavierArdiles/README.md

 I´ve recently finished one of the final projects of the bootcamp.
 Check it out here --> [Dog App](https://github.com/JavierArdiles/PI-Dogs-FT16a) 🐶

-I studied three years of civil engineering at the University of Buenos Aires and never thought I´d be so passionate about programming, until I stumbled upon a simple 20 hour course on introduction to programming.
+I studied civil engineering for two years at the University of Buenos Aires and never thought I´d be so passionate about programming.
+Until one day I stumbled upon a simple 20 hour course on introduction to programming, and haven´t stopped learning since then.
 Now I can´t picture myself doing anything else for a living.
 Do what you´re passionate about and you´ll never work a day in your life!!!

 Fun facts about me: I love rowing 🚣‍♀️, music (I play piano 🎹, sax 🎷 and guitar 🎸) and photogrphy 📷.